AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 - A space composed of red and blue points
 - A straight line divides the red points from the blue points

 Consider the following interaction between two (real) people, a teacher and a student.
 The goal of the teacher is to let the student infer where is the straight separation line between the blue and the red points.
 First, the teacher can gives an arbitrary number of examples.
 Each example is given to the student as a location and a color.
 After a few examples, the students is able to guess the color of a random location.
-Intuitively, more examples the teacher will give to the student, more the student will be more likely to correctly predict the color.
+Intuitively, more examples the teacher will give to the student, more the student will be likely to correctly predict the color.

 Some questions arise: